martinlindhe/feng/README.md

 Feng is a yaml-based template format for specifying binary file structures, and a commandline app working with the format.

-**WARNING : The format is not yet stabilized and things may break.**

 # Usage